leonardocustodio/bulletin-ipfs-client/README.md

-# Bulletin and IPFS - Client template
+# Bulletin and IPFS—Client template

-This template has a slightly modified version of [polkadot-bulletin-chain](https://github.com/paritytech/polkadot-bulletin-chain) \
-We have added the `sudo` pallet back so you can interact with the chain without People Chain and the bridge.
+This is based on the same instructions you can find at [README](./polkadot-bulletin-chain/examples/README.md)

 ## Running IPFS locally